- Need gas-powered tree cutter?

 Husqvarna makes some of the most powerful and reliable chainsaws on the market.

-Remington also makes a versatile all-around model that handles light to medium-sized jobs without issues.
+In addition, Remington makes a versatile all-around model that handles light to medium-sized jobs without issues.

 Chainsaws from these manufacturers generally offer excellent value for the money plus the reliability advantage that comes from an established brand.